 Tips for Financial Planning

 - When putting together your own financial plan, it can be helpful to work with a financial advisor who can analyze your situation and goals and put together a plan that works for you.
-Luckily, finding the right advisor for you doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If your primary goal is to save for retirement, a good first step is to see whether you're currently on pace for a secure retirement.
 To start, use our retirement calculator to see where you stand.